MilenkoBugueno/teamtool/README.md

 Ts
 ================

-Teamtool is an open source web-based tool, which helps teams on one hand adopting new agile processes and on the other hand recruiting and training new members by means of on-the-job training units, so-called Agile Moves.
+Teamtool is an emerging open source and web-based tool, which helps teams on one hand adopting new agile processes and on the other hand recruiting and training new members by means of on-the-job training units, so-called Agile Moves.

 Agile Moves are
 * clearly defined routines